rad182/potential/README.md

 #### Onboarding

 You have been onboarded by ops.
+You have a mentor and a spirit guide.
 You now know where we keep the snacks!
 Awesome.

 ##### 1Password + Dropbox